thethinur/Zig-VTable/README.md

 # About Zig-VTable
+This is a hobby VTable, I would recommend you to use [alexnask](https://github.com/alexnask)'s [interface.zig](https://github.com/alexnask/interface.zig) for more competent polymorphism.

 This solution is implemented by heavy use of the Zig's comptime and metaprogramming, due to the current state of Zig I can't garentee it won't be changed or break.